Original data · Updated monthly

 The SME AI Hiring Index

 What are Australian small and medium businesses actually asking for when they hire for AI and automation?
-Each month we collect a fixed sample of job ads, classify every employer by size, and publish our analysis.
+Each month we collect a manual sample of job ads, classify every employer by size, and publish our analysis.

 SME means under 200 employees, the Australian Bureau of Statistics definition.
 The Index is Melbourne-weighted and free to cite.

-Latest edition · June 2026 baseline
+Latest edition · July 2026

-Read the Full Baseline Report
+Read the July 2026 Report

 What the Index tracks